nativekar/to-do-app/README.md

 Steps to be followed to run:

- Clone the app. run npm i inisde both the fractal-todo and todo-db folder.
+ Clone the app. run <b> npm i inisde both the fractal-todo and todo-db folder </b>.

  Run npm start from inside fractal-todo.